-The alphanumeric identifier (i.e., the title) for this CP is the "IdenTrust Global Common Certificate Policy, Version 1.5.6" dated March 31, 2023.
+The alphanumeric identifier (i.e., the title) for this CP is the "IdenTrust Global Common Certificate Policy, Version 1.5.7" dated August 18, 2023.

-1.2.2 Object Identifier ("OID")
+1.2.2 Object Identifier (OID)

-IdenTrust is the owner of a numeric company identifier, (i.e., an object identifier ("OID") assigned by the American National Standards Institute).
+IdenTrust is the owner of a numeric company identifier, (i.e., an object identifier (OID) assigned by the American National Standards Institute).
 The IdenTrust OID arc for Certificates Issued by CAs under this CP is 2.16.840.1.113893.0.100.

-Table 1- IGC-CP Certificate Names, Assurance Levels, Types and Certificate Policy OIDs provided in this section defines the Certificates types and IGC-CP Assurance Levels for Issuance under this CP.
+Table 1- CP Certificate Names, Assurance Levels, Types and Certificate Policy OIDs provided in this section defines the Certificates types and the CP Assurance Levels for Issuance under this CP.

 Certificates Issued under this CP must assert one or more of the Certificate policy OIDs in Table 1, below.
 For each named Certificate, one or more Certificate Types may be Issued, depending on customer requirement and use case.
 Certificate Types indicate a Certificate function such as Signing Certificate, Encryption Certificate or Card Authentication Certificate.
 Each individual Certificate Type asserts a unique policy in the form of an OID under this CP.
-Additional OIDs may be asserted in Certificates Issued under sub-CAs that are signed under this CP.
-In this case, Certificate policy OIDs are detailed in the IGC-CPS, the IGC Certificate Profile document and the specific CP correlated to the sub-CA signed under this policy.
+Additional OIDs may be asserted in Certificates Issued under SubCAs that are signed under this CP.
+In this case, Certificate policy OIDs are detailed in the CPS, the Certificate Profile and the specific CP correlated to the SubCA signed under this policy.

 Certificates may use additional OIDs to assert affiliations, compliance with particular policies, intended usages or for other purposes.
-All IGC specific Certificate policy OIDs are provided in Table 1, below; refer to the most current versions of the IGC-CPS, the IGC Certificate Profiles document and any other IGC related CP documents.
-All OIDS that are designated in cross-certified CP documents are provided in the IGC-CPS document and incorporated into the IGC Certificate Profiles document.
+All IGC specific Certificate policy OIDs are provided in Table 1, below; refer to the most current versions of the CPS, the IGC Certificate Profiles and any other IGC related policy documents.
+All OIDS that are designated in cross-certified CP documents are provided in the CPS and incorporated into the IGC Certificate Profiles.
 Cross-certified CPs include: